njustesen/botbowl/docs/bots-ii.md

 ## 10. Execute risky blocks

-Why not block with players, where there is a higher chance of knocking down the defender than knocking down the attacker.
+At last we will block with players where there is a higher chance of knocking down the defender than knocking down the attacker.
 If there is a chance that we can cause a fumble, we should also do the block regardless of the risk.

 ```python